Faire/sqldelight-cockroachdb-dialect/README.md

   }
 }
 ```
 2. Supply a SNAPSHOT version of the library.
-This automatic build process was introduced after `80dc790b417dedb12ae657b9112f0e6edfe4c5a1`.
+The automatic build and release process was introduced after `80dc790b417dedb12ae657b9112f0e6edfe4c5a1`.
-The version structure for these releases is `<latestVersion>-<sha>-SNAPSHOT`
+The version structure for the releases is as follows `<latestVersion>-<sha>-SNAPSHOT`
 * The `latestVersion` is the latest release prior to the commit.
 For example if there is a release `1.0` and `1.1` and there are commits prior to 1.1 being released,
 the version for a snapshot release in between will be `1.0`.
 You can find the version by looking in the `gradle.properties` file.